DeepTrail/deepsecure/docs/thoughts/deepsecure-cli-current-implementation-status.md

-# DeepSecure CLI - Current Implementation Status
+# DeepSecure - Current Implementation Status

-This document summarizes the current implementation status of the DeepSecure CLI project, including both the CLI tool and its backend service (`credservice`).
+This document summarizes the current implementation status of the DeepSecure project, including both the CLI tool (`deepsecure-cli`) and its backend service (`credservice`).

 ## Fully Implemented / Functional Components